What is SysML®?

 SysML Diagram Summary

 The SysML diagram types are identified in Figure 2 and summarized below.
 Refer to the OMG SysML Tutorial for an overview of the language or the APL MBSE with SysML course material for a more detailed description.
 (Note: Because these are large files, it is recommended that you save to your desktop by right clicking and save target)

 Figure 2.
 SysML Diagram Types

-The is the basic unit of structure in SysML and can be used to represent hardware, software, facilities, personnel, or any other system element.
+The block is the basic unit of structure in SysML and can be used to represent hardware, software, facilities, personnel, or any other system element.
 The system structure is represented by block definition diagrams and internal block diagrams.
 A block definition diagram describes the system hierarchy and system/component classifications.
 The internal block diagram describes the internal structure of a system in terms of its parts, ports, and connectors.
 The package diagram is used to organize the model.